european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ### About Blockrewards and Bridge Contract

 In Ethereum based chains normally every "miner" or "validator" of a block gets a reward in form of native coins.
 On Proof of Authority chains based on OpenEthereum it is also possible that you not give any rewards to the authorities, instead a smart contract can manage the "minting" of these coins and can send these to the receivers on the network.
-On evan.network the coins are called EVEs and can be bought through a web UI via credit card or receipt.
+On European Public Network the coins are called EVEs and can be bought through a web UI via credit card or receipt.
 When the network received a payment by the payment provider, it triggers a transaction to the "BlockRewardContract" and this contract is called like the AuthorityRound Contract also every new block and checks if any "minting" must be done.

 ### How it works